Guidance on FIFRA 24(c) Registrations

 Response: 40 CFR 162.151 states that special local need (SLN) means an existing or imminent pest problem within a state for which the state lead agency, based upon satisfactory supporting information, has determined that an appropriate federally registered pesticide product is not sufficiently available.
 EPA's current interpretation of this definition of SLN is as follows:

-a. "...existing or imminent pest problem..." means a problem which already exists or is likely to exist.
+a. "...existing or imminent pest problem..." means a problem that already exists or is likely to exist.

 States may consider uses such as the following as candidates for special local needs: new method or timing of application, new crop/new site, new pest, changed rate, application in particular soil type, new product/different formulation, and products useful in managing pesticide resistance in a particular crop.